actuallyrizzn/epstein-browser/README.md

 - All files are organized in the `data/` directory
 - Metadata is tracked in `data/extraction_metadata.json`
 - Virtual environment is pre-configured with all dependencies

+## 📄 Licensing

+### Code License
+This project's source code is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.
+See [LICENSE](LICENSE) for full details.

+### Content License
+All original content created for this project (documentation, analysis, derived works) is licensed under **Creative Commons Attribution-ShareAlike 4.0 International (CC-BY-SA-4.0)**.
+See [CONTENT_LICENSE](CONTENT_LICENSE) for full details.

+### Source Documents
+The original Epstein documents processed by this system are part of the Congressional Record and are in the public domain.
+This project does not claim copyright over the original documents, only over the tools and analysis created to process them.

+### Third-Party Dependencies
+This project uses various open-source libraries and frameworks, each with their own licenses.
+See `requirements.txt` and individual package documentation for details.